LogtalkDotOrg/logtalk3/adapters/NOTES.md

 first loading attempt (use instead the `logtalk_make/0-1` predicates in this case).

-The `swihooks.pl` file includes experimental and commented out code for writing stack trace for errors generated from top-level message-sending calls.
+The `swihooks.pl` file includes experimental and commented-out code for writing stack trace for errors generated from top-level message-sending calls.
 To try it, copy the code to your Logtalk settings file that is loaded at startup.

 The adapter file may set the `iso` SWI-Prolog flag to `true`.
-This setting may improve compatibility of Logtalk code across different backend Prolog compilers buy may also cause compatibility problems with some SWI-Prolog libraries.
+This setting may improve compatibility of Logtalk code across different backend Prolog compilers, but may also cause compatibility problems with some SWI-Prolog libraries.
 Comment out the corresponding `set_prolog_flag/2` directive if necessary.